pwin/tarql/README.md

 **See http://tarql.github.io/ for documentation.**

-## Building
+## Building this fork
+Note: For the original version get your code from the TARQL GitHub: http://github.com/tarql/tarql

-Get the code from GitHub: http://github.com/tarql/tarql
+Get the code from GitHub: http://github.com/pwin/tarql

 Tarql uses Maven.
 To create executable scripts for Windows and Unix in `/target/appassembler/bin/tarql`: